camunda/camunda-docs/versioned_docs/version-0.25/components/zeebe/yaml-workflows/index.md

 ---
 id: index
 title: "Overview"
+description: "Zeebe provides a YAML format to define workflows.
+Creating a YAML workflow can be done with a regular text editor and doesn't require a graphical modeling tool."
 ---

 In addition to BPMN, Zeebe provides a YAML format to define workflows.
 Creating a YAML workflow can be done with a regular text editor and does not require a graphical modelling tool.
 It is inspired by imperative programming concepts and aims to be easily understandable by programmers.
 Internally, Zeebe transforms a deployed YAML file to BPMN.